nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 ![User Search Interface](images/coldfront-user-search.png)

 !!! info "Searching multiple users at once!"
-    If you want to search for multiple users in the system at once then you can provide exactly matched usernames in each new line as shown below:
     If you want to simultaneously search for multiple users in the system, you can input multiple usernames **separated by space or newline**, as shown below:
     ![Searching Multiple User(s)](images/coldfront-search-multiple-users.png)